radar/ryanbigg.com/_posts/2019-03-04-jep-2-first-8-weeks.markdown

 It wouldn't be a JEP post if I didn't include some reflections at the end.
 So here they are!

+### Curriculum was great

+I strongly believe that the approach I took to curriculum this time around worked incredibly well.
+The rough order was this:

+* Expectation setting
+* HTML, CSS and JavaScript
+* React
+* TypeScript
+* Networking fundamentals + servers
+* Ruby
+* Coding exercises, TDD & BDD
+* Sinatra
+* Mongo & Mongoid
+* Rails
+* Capybara

+All of this was covered in roughly 6 weeks of "hands-on" time.
+It helped a lot that the juniors had a grip on some of these things already.

+Next time I would like to separate out the React & TypeScript week into two consecutive weeks -- cramming them into one week felt quite intense for me and esepcially for the juniors.
+During the React week I could add some more content around testing with Jest.

+By moving TypeScript out to its own week it would "disconnect" it from React.
+I would show that it can be used independently and how it compiles down into JavaScript.
+Then I can show how to use it in conjunction with React.

+---

+The week spent on Rails + Capybara also felt a bit short I would split this week into two as well, so that we could cover more.

+I would've loved to cover Rails + React integration using the [Webpacker](https://github.com/rails/webpacker) gem, but we ran out of time during the last week.
+This gem would've allowed us to move our frontend code into our Rails application and would've gotten us a close model of how Culture Amp's major Rails application works.

+This is the last major piece of the puzzle of how our major Rails application works and I worry that the juniors who have now begun working on their teams won't understand this concept well enough when they see it within the application.
+But maybe I am being a worry wart.

+So overall, we covered this material in 6 weeks but I think 8 weeks of time would be more suitable.

 ### Make dev machine setup smoother

 Lots of time was spent setting up their developer machines.
 I _strongly feel_ like I should be able to automate this but I worry if I try I would be running into [this classic XKCD](https://xkcd.com/1205/).